-(Updated 5/15/17) Free 2-day shipping via Amazon Prime is pretty dang awesome, but in all actuality, is Amazon Prime worth it?
-When it comes to Prime, free shipping is just the tip of the iceberg when you start digging into some of the cool “other” benefits that are included with your $99 Prime membership fee.
+(Updated 11/04/19) Free 2-day shipping via Amazon Prime is pretty dang awesome, but in all actuality, are the Amazon Prime benefits worth the money?
+When it comes to Prime, free shipping is just the tip of the iceberg when you start digging into some of the cool “other” Prime benefits that are included with your $119 Prime membership fee.
 Features you probably had no idea existed, or know very little about, especially if you signed up for Prime over a year ago when many didn’t exist yet.

 If you’re on the fence about joining, these Prime benefits just might sway you into signing up, or at the very least trying a 30-day trial membership.
 If you’re already a member, start using these Amazon Prime benefits today, I think you’ll love what you discover.